 Sand ATV Tires

 Sand tires can be expensive, and for only really being useful for riding in the dunes, it’s hard to justify.
-You could probably be fine with your all purpose tires, but you’ll get sick of getting stuck and pulling yourself out.
-Here is an example Maxxis Razr Blade sand tire to check out.
+You could probably be fine with your all-purpose tires, but you’ll get sick of getting stuck and pulling yourself out.
+Here is an example of a Maxxis Razr Blade sand tire to check out.

 When Do You Need New Tires?